The following guidelines have been proposed for hosted projects in an attempt to

 advantages over some other distributions.
 It is therefore important that any

 tools are made with portability in mind, even if you originally think that your

 tool is only relevant for one arch.
 It was this kind of assumption that meant

 genkernel had to be completely rewritten when it suddenly became

 All hosted projects should use an appropriate open / free / libre license.

-for documentation.
 However, reasonable exceptions can be made

 makes more sense to use the LGPL or a *BSD license, and for application-specific